explicit-refinement/ert-lean-together/slides.typ

 ]

 #slide[
-  = Advantages of Lean w.r.t TCB, automation
+  = What we actually implemented
   ...
+  - $ℕ$, no `List`/`Array`
+  - de-Bruijn indices
+  - No pattern matching; explicit recursors
+    - Reminds me of the equation compiler!
 ]

 #slide[
-  = The Formalization Process
+  = How we implemented it
+  ...
+]

+#slide[
+  = Advantages of Lean w.r.t TCB, automation
   ...
 ]